LimePoint/opschain/docs/getting_started.md

 git commit -m "Add a Goodbye action and run hello_world and goodbye_world by default."
 ```

-See the [Actions Reference Guide](reference/actions.md) and the [Developing Your Own Resources](developing_resources.md) guide for further information about the `actions.rb` file structure and contents.
+See the [actions reference guide](reference/actions.md) and the [developing your own resources](developing_resources.md) guide for further information about the `actions.rb` file structure and contents.

-### Return to the OpsChain Release Directory
+### Return to the OpsChain release directory

 Return to the `opschain-release` repository directory to continue following this guide: